paulpierre/solglow-hackathon/README.md

 ![SolGlow Solana Hackathon by Conductive Research](https://github.com/paulpierre/solglow-hackathon/blob/master/readme/git_hero_4.png?raw=true)

 * Enter your wallet and submit.
-No SOL, we got you baby!
+Your broke ass got No SOL?
+No sweat, we got you baby!

 # How to run locally